 Thin Line Tip #2: Do not over train your muscles!
 Over-training your muscles can cause a lot more harm than good.
 Once you've completed enough sets to feel the fatigue setting in, switch to your next exercise.
 Over time you will develop more muscular endurance, giving you room for more sets or reps.
 Until then, stick with what you and your body know.

 Thin Line Tip #3: Monitor your movement.
 When doing lunge or squat exercises make sure your hips, knees and feet are aligned.
 Mind your back; make sure there is no flexion or extension.
-Keep your shoulders down and back opposed to forward or up.
+Keep your shoulders down and back instead of forward or up.

 Thin Line Tip #4: It is called WORKING out for a reason.
 It isn't "chilling out", you're not at home.
 You are in the gym, the domain for all those who share the same dream to be fit, get stronger, and be better.
 You are there to do work.
 Make that time in the gym work for you.
 You have your goals.
 You have the want, the drive, and the determination.
 DO THE WORK, GET THE RESULTS.
 DON'T DO THE WORK, DON'T GET RESULTS.
 It is just that simple.